May 28, 2014

 This American Dictionary Is Full of Words You've Never Heard Before

 December 18, 2013

 There are way more words for soft drinks than just "pop" and "soda."

 In the debate over whether the apostrophe should be eliminated, there may appear to be connection with real life.
 However, there isn’t—it can only be classified as a kind of journalistic kabuki.
-Not that there isn’t sense to it: More than a few understand that apostrophes serve no function and could be eliminated from writing with no ill effect.

 Many of the people clutching their pearls over Miley Cyrus’s gluteal gyrations at the MTV Video Music Awards on Sunday don’t want the America they claim to want.